-Dairies in the early 20th century
+Dairies and buying milk, early 20th century

 By the webmaster’s mother, 1906-2002 based on her experiences as a child in north London